CanoeH01/KeyboardMouseMacroApp/README.md

 Some of the biggest challenges I overcame during development have been normalising mouse input across multi-monitor setups, learning about threading to keep the GUI responsive while recording or replaying macros, and creating a modular design that supports future expansion.

-What I’m most proud of is being able to take my own abstract idea and turining to a fully working desktop app for the first time.
+What I’m most proud of is being able to take my own abstract idea and turning to a fully working desktop app for the first time.
 With a usable GUI, a solid file system, and room to grow.

 ## 📜 License